vaersaagod/matrixmate/README.md

 `globalSet:{handle}` - Apply for a particular global set
 `volume:{handle}` - Apply for assets in a particular volume
 `users` - Apply for user account edit pages
+`productType:{handle}` - Apply for Commerce products with a particular product type

 #### Config context inheritance